ekeih/unattended-upgrades/README.md

 # unattended-upgrades
-Install and configure unattended upgrades for Ubuntu or Debian systems.
+Install and configure unattended upgrades for Debian systems.